ruitaiS/vybLab/readme.md

 28,000 (img, label) pairs.
 Digits only.

 	alter_tr
 The set for training the alter net.
 28,000 (img, label) pairs.
-Letters only
+Letters only.

 	super_tr
 The set for training the super net.